Rhein-Neckar-Verkehr/rnv-line-colors/README.md

 ```
 [Back to top](#table-of-contents)
 ## How do the rnv lines look like?
-The [index.html](https://rhein-neckar-verkehr.github.io/rnv-line-colors/index.html) examples of the rnv lines.
+The [index.html](https://rhein-neckar-verkehr.github.io/rnv-line-colors/index.html) is a example of the rnv lines.

 [Back to top](#table-of-contents)
 ## You have a question about the code or found a bug?